Do UCs Use AI Detectors? Complete UC System Analysis 2025

 UC San Diego's Comprehensive Response

 UC San Diego has developed one of the most extensive responses to AI in education, with a dedicated Academic Integrity Office that processed 1,131 formal allegations of academic integrity violations in AY23-24, including cases related to generative AI misuse.
-The campus established a Senate-Administrative Workgroup on GenAI in Education and launched awareness campaigns.
+The campus established a Senate-Administrative Workgroup on GenAI in Education and launched awareness campaigns to promote responsible AI use.

 UC Riverside's Balanced Approach

 UC Riverside has developed comprehensive guidelines that emphasize user accountability and transparency while recommending caution with AI detection tools due to their potential for inaccuracy and bias.
-The campus has invested in secure AI tools through Google Cloud Platform while advising against relying on automated detection systems.
+The campus has invested in secure AI tools through Google Cloud Platform while advising faculty to rely on educational approaches rather than automated detection systems.

 Why UCs Are Cautious About AI Detection Tools

-The UC system's hesitancy toward AI detection tools stems from several fundamental concerns about their effectiveness and impact.
+The UC system's hesitancy toward AI detection tools stems from several fundamental concerns about their effectiveness, ethical implications, and impact on the educational environment.

 Technical Limitations and Accuracy Concerns

-UCs are hesitant to use AI detectors due to their technical limitations.
-Since AI detectors rely on linguistic features such as perplexity and burstiness to determine whether a piece of writing was produced by a human or an AI, it is not quite reliable.
-It is because AI writing tools are rapidly evolving, therefore detection systems cannot keep pace.
-Not to mention that students, especially non-native English speakers, can be wrongfully flagged.
-Lastly, it is inconsistent, as different detectors often produce different results for the same text.
+UCs have identified significant technical limitations in AI detection tools.
+AI detectors rely on linguistic features such as perplexity and burstiness to determine whether text was produced by humans or AI, but this approach has proven unreliable.
+The rapid evolution of AI writing tools means detection systems cannot keep pace with technological advances.
+Additionally, students, especially non-native English speakers, may be wrongfully flagged, and different detectors often produce inconsistent results for the same text.

 Ethical and Legal Implications

-Some UCs refuse to use AI detectors due to ethical concerns, as students’ work uploaded to third-party services may violate FERPA protections.
-There are also due process concerns surrounding false accusations of AI use, which can have very serious consequences for students.
-In addition, there may be equity concerns since non-native English speakers and students with certain learning disabilities are more likely to be flagged by detectors.
+UC campuses have raised ethical concerns about AI detection tools.
+Students' work uploaded to third-party services may violate FERPA protections, and there are due process concerns surrounding false accusations of AI use, which can have serious academic consequences.
+Equity concerns also exist, as non-native English speakers and students with certain learning disabilities are more likely to be flagged by detection algorithms.

 System-Wide Policy Framework

-At the system-wide level, UCs have developed broad principles through its Presidential Working Group on Artificial Intelligence, which developed UC Responsible AI Principles that could govern how UC implements AI system-wide.
-However, the system does not want to mandate specific policies on AI detectors.
+At the system-wide level, UCs have developed broad principles through the Presidential Working Group on Artificial Intelligence, which developed UC Responsible AI Principles to govern responsible AI implementation across the UC system.
+However, the system has chosen not to mandate specific policies on AI detectors, allowing individual campuses to develop context-appropriate approaches.

 Alternative Approaches UC Campuses Are Taking

-Rather than focusing on detection technology, the UC campuses have been at the forefront of innovating creative approaches to promote academic integrity.
+Rather than focusing on detection technology, UC campuses have been at the forefront of developing innovative approaches to promote academic integrity and responsible AI use in educational settings.

 Pedagogical Solutions

-● Projects centered on personal reflection, requiring original analysis and experience
+Projects centered on personal reflection, requiring original analysis and lived experience

-Often, UC instructors find that clear communication is more effective at promoting academic integrity than any technological solution.
-When instructors communicate the expectations for AI usage, and provide clear guidelines for how to cite AI-generated content appropriately, students tend to follow.
+UC instructors have found that clear communication and education about responsible AI use are more effective at promoting academic integrity than technological solutions.
+When instructors clearly communicate expectations for AI usage and provide guidelines for appropriate citation of AI-generated content, students tend to follow ethical practices.
+This educational approach helps students understand both the benefits and limitations of AI tools.

 Supported AI Services